anu-bansal/loginPageAssignment/README.md

-# microservice-authentication
+# loginPageAssignment
-This is an implementation of Netflix Architecture to create a login and register service
+This is an implementation of Netflix Architecture to create an application having login and registration functionality.